nofrills-io/empress/empress_core/module_doc.md

 (though you can call them whatever you want).

 - Event — signals an event for which we need to take some action
-- Model — represents application state.
-Usually modelled as a sealed class, where each subclass is relatively small, and is related to a single aspect of the app.
+- Model — represents application state;
+    each subclass should be relatively small, and be related to a single aspect of the app;
+    can implement `android.os.Parcelable` (in which case it will be restored when needed)
-- Request — denotes an intent for obtaining a resource asynchronously
+- Request — represents a demand for obtaining a resource asynchronously

 If your models are immutable (have immutable properties), define and implement an [io.nofrills.empress.Empress] interface: